minvws/nl-rdo-woo-web/README.md

 The Woo platform is based on the Symfony framework and uses Elasticsearch as search engine.

 - For installing, see the [Install](docs/install.md) documentation
+- For updating or local setup troubleshooting, see the [Update](docs/update.md) documentation
 - For Elasticsearch, see the [Elasticsearch](docs/elastic_index.md) documentation.
 - For platform console commands, see the [Commands](docs/commands.md) documentation.